myspc-development/art-test/docs/guides/user/user-guide.md

 # ArtPulse User Guide

-For site management details see the [Admin Guide](admin-guide.md).
+For site management details see the [Admin Usage guide](../admin/admin-usage.md).
 A quick overview of features lives in the [README](../README.md).

 ## Event Cards